 How to Get to Cabo de la Vela

-To arrive to Cabo de la Vela from Colombia’s Caribbean coast you will need to take a bus to the city of Riohacha first.
+To arrive to Cabo de la Vela from Colombia’s Caribbean coast you will need to get to the city of Riohacha first.

-- From Cartagena a Brasilia bus leaving from the bus terminal cost 49,000 pesos and should take between 7 and 8 hours to get to Riohacha.
-We took the 5:45 am bus and were able to make it all the way to Cabo de la Vela in one day even with a 2 hour delay in Barranquilla.
+We took the 5:45 am bus to Riohacha from Cartagena and were able to make it all the way to Cabo de la Vela from Cartagena in one day even with a 2 hour delay in Barranquilla.
 However, if you plan on leaving Cartagena for Cabo de la Vela after say 7 am, you should probably plan to stay in Riohacha for the night.

 Getting to Cabo de la Vela from Riohacha

 - You will need to take a collective taxi from Riohacha to Uribia.
 You can get the collective taxis from Round Point (a short taxi or moto ride from the terminal in Riohacha) to Uribia.
 The cost should be 15,000 pesos a person.

-- From Uribia, you will need to take a 4×4 to Cabo de la Vela.
+- You will need to take a 4×4 to from Uribia to Cabo de la Vela.
 Tell the driver from Riohacha you want to be left where you can get transportation to Cabo de la Vela.
 The cost should be 20,000 pesos a person.

 - I’d strongly recommend stocking up on water and any thing else you will want in Uribia.
 A 6 L bottle of water cost just 6,000 pesos at the roadside store there, while it cost 12,000 in Cabo de la Vela.